LLM Agents for Interactive Exploration of Historical Cadastre Data: Framework and Application to Venice: Results

-\textbf{Execution Consistency Analysis.} Figure~\ref{fig:consistency_results} illustrates the execution consistency (EC) of answers across three independent runs, analyzed by question category and answer type.
-We define EC-3 as perfect consistency (identical results across all three runs) and EC-2 as partial consistency (identical results in two out of three runs).
+\textbf{Execution consistency.} We assessed the coding agent using the \textit{Execution Consistency} (EC) metric, defined as the proportion of identical answers obtained when executing the same query three times with different random seeds.
+EC-3 denotes perfect consistency (identical answers in all three runs) and EC-2 denotes partial consistency (identical answers in two out of three runs).

-As shown in Figure~\ref{fig:consistency_results}(a), questions about personal information and property functions achieved higher EC scores compared to spatial and comparison queries.
-Personal queries reached approximately 95\% consistency at EC-3, while spatial and comparison queries showed lower consistency at around 85\% and 80\% respectively.
-This pattern suggests that straightforward queries about specific entities are more reliably processed than those requiring complex spatial reasoning or comparative analysis.

-Figure~\ref{fig:consistency_results}(b) demonstrates that answer format significantly influences consistency levels.
-Yes/no responses and single numerical answers demonstrated higher consistency (approximately 90\% at EC-3) compared to responses requiring entity name extraction (approximately 60\% at EC-3).
-This variation in consistency may be attributed to the more deterministic nature of numerical and binary operations, whereas entity name responses often require multiple processing steps and complex data filtering that can introduce variability across runs.

-Our manual verification of EC-3 responses revealed encouraging results: only 12 out of 79 consistent answers contained errors, suggesting that execution consistency serves as a reliable indicator of answer quality.
-This 15.2\% error rate in consistently generated responses indicates that while consistency doesn't guarantee accuracy, it strongly correlates with correct results.

-\textbf{Qualitative analysis of errors.} A key challenge identified pertains to extraction errors resulting from the ambiguous and evolving nature of language.
-For instance, the terms 'commercial buildings' or 'shops' is inherently ambiguous and, within the dataset, it has been erroneously matched to the Venetian term 'magazzeno' or 'locale', which typically refers to a garage rather than a commercial space.
-This lack of specificity further led to imprecise associations, such as the inclusion of the generic term calle when generating a response to the question, “Which square has the largest number of commercial buildings within 100 meters in the dataset in 1740?”

-Similarly, diachronic linguistic variations posed significant difficulties, a challenge well-documented in computational historical linguistics~\cite{DegaetanoOrtlieb2016InformationbasedMO}.
-In response to the question, “How many buildings changed from residential to commercial use between 1740 and 1808?”, the system searched for terms such as negozio and ufficio, which are later linguistic evolutions of the historical term bottega.
-However, these diachronic equivalents are not explicitly mentioned in the cadastre, further complicating the accuracy of the generated response.

-Manual verification of all system responses confirmed these patterns of linguistic and contextual inaccuracies, highlighting the need for more sophisticated historical context handling in AI systems.
-For a detailed analysis of the system's key data operations and processing methods, see supplementary section~\ref{supplsec:data_ops}.
-Successful and failing execution traces of the text-to-Python agent are also available in supplementary section~\ref{supplsec:traces}.
+Figure~\ref{fig:consistency_results} summarizes EC results by question category and by answer type.
+Personal and functional questions achieved the highest consistency (approximately 95\% EC-3), followed by spatial ($\approx$85\%) and comparison ($\approx$80\%) queries.
+Analysis by answer type revealed that yes/no and single-numerical responses were more consistent ($\approx$90\% EC-3) than entity-name extractions ($\approx$60\% EC-3), likely due to the greater determinism of binary and numerical operations compared to multi-step entity retrieval.